 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its niche (Firecrawl reference architecture), lists specific capabilities (scrape/crawl/map/extract pipelines), provides explicit 'Use when' guidance, and includes natural trigger phrases.
-The description is concise, uses third-person voice, and would be easily distinguishable from other skills in a large collection.
+This is a well-crafted skill description that clearly identifies its niche (Firecrawl reference architecture), lists specific capabilities (scrape/crawl/map/extract pipelines), and provides explicit trigger guidance with both 'Use when' and 'Trigger with' clauses.
+The description is concise, uses third-person voice, and would be easily distinguishable from other skills in a large skill library.

 | Dimension | Reasoning | Score |